dulli/deichwave/README.md

 #### `linux/amd64` to `linux/arm64`

-To cross-compile on Linux for `ARM64` devices (i.e. a `Raspberry Pi`, which is the targeted platform of this project), the `gcc-aarch64-linux-gnu` toolchain is used, as defined in `/linux/arm64.env`.
+To cross-compile on Linux for `ARM64` devices (i.e. a `Raspberry Pi`, which is the targeted platform of this project), the `gcc-aarch64-linux-gnu` toolchain is used.
 To install it on a Debian based system, use:

 ```bash
 sudo apt install gcc-aarch64-linux-gnu